 Fifteen years later, however, one of his sons asked him for the story again.

 When he did tell his wife, about Tomas, he chose what he hoped was an insignificant moment.
 They were at breakfast.
 She was thinking of buying a dress.
 They were planning a holiday, and some chance combination of ideas brought the story out.
 This was in 1985 — he was retired, and they now had the money and the time for travel.

 ‘I once — I don’t think I’ve ever told you this — saw a man crushed completely flat by a Moreton Bay fig.’

 ‘I don’t mean I saw him being crushed.
 We lifted up this log and there he was.
 It was when I was at uni, one summer, ’36, working as a labourer.’

-Claudia hardly wanted to know, but having embarked on the tale, he told her everything.
+His wife hardly wanted to know, but having embarked on the tale, he told her everything.
 He had some trouble describing the smell, which was putrid, but spiced with fig and sawdust and the harbour breeze.
 Later she asked him why he had not told her before.
 Unable to explain, he said it was not a nice story, and apologised.

 They went to Egypt, Israel and Jordan.
 Blayne was struck by the feeling that his life was small and the world was large.
 He came home to Rose Bay and had a heart attack — not fatal, but the crushing pain certainly made him think of Tomas.
 He also thought of slide rules, the birth of his sons, the mantelpiece, dog biscuits, his wife like an ivory tower, his desk, the sense of success, of failure, shame, roses, the harbour, and clumps of oval leaves like the applause of angels.
-After —

 © 2020 Craig Bingham